 A Louisiana term is used to describe something as being both good and bad simultaneously.

-For example, if someone hears both praise and criticism for a job they did, they might say, “it’s a gris-gris situation.”
+For example, if someone hears both praise and criticism for a job they did, they might say, “It’s a gris-gris situation.”

 The term is derived from Louisiana French word meaning ‘charm‘.